Baby, I Love Your Way: Big Mountain version

 American reggae/pop band Big Mountain released a cover of "Baby, I Love Your Way" in February 1994, which appeared on the soundtrack of the film Reality Bites, starring Winona Ryder, Ethan Hawke and Ben Stiller.
-This version achieved major worldwide success, reaching number six on the US Billboard Hot 100 and number two on the UK Singles Chart (being kept off the top spot by "Love is All Around" by Wet Wet Wet).
-The single reached the top ten in many countries across Europe, including topping the charts of Denmark, Spain, and Sweden.
+This version, released via Giant, RCA and BMG, achieved major worldwide success, reaching number six on the US Billboard Hot 100 and number two on the UK Singles Chart.
+The single reached the top 10 in many countries across Europe, including topping the charts of Denmark, Spain, and Sweden.
 It also reached the top five in Australia and New Zealand, as well as in Canada, where it peaked at number two.
+The accompanying music video for the song was directed by Matti Leshem and premiered in April 1994.

 Critical reception

-Larry Flick from Billboard magazine reviewed the song favorably, calling it an "earthy rendition" which is "right in the pocket of current trends."
+Larry Flick from Billboard magazine reviewed the song favorably, calling it an "earthy rendition" that is "right in the pocket of current trends."
 Dr. Bayyan from Cash Box wrote, "This song deals with the beauty of the subject that the group is focusing on.
 The lyrics are very intense and spiritual and are enhanced by the raw string and wind instruments which captivate the imagination."
 Fell and Rufer from the Gavin Report noted that this cover "has teeth" and "could be big."
 Pan-European magazine Music & Media commented, "Another '70s pop classic has come out of the reggae grinder to enjoy its second youth in the '90s.
 Peter Frampton wrote it, not knowing that one day it would appear in the Reality Bites film."
-Alan Jones from Music Week gave it four out of five, adding that "this is a lightweight reggae cover", and it "is definitely in a summery mood."
+Alan Jones from Music Week gave it a score of four out of five, adding that "this is a lightweight reggae cover", and it "is definitely in a summery mood."
+In Smash Hits, it was named Best New Single with five out of five by E.Y.C..

-Music video

-The accompanying music video for the song was directed by Matti Leshem and premiered in April 1994.